 Australians have become much more future-aware and financially prudent in the last few years, but recent research has highlighted a key element missing from many financial plans.

-According the Australian Bureau of Statistics, Australians have gone from saving around 0% of disposable income in the early 2000s to almost 11% in 2013.
+According to the Australian Bureau of Statistics, Australians have gone from saving around 0% of disposable income in the early 2000s to almost 11% in 2013.

 Many experts pin this big swing on the uncertainty unleashed by the Global Financial Crisis (although there were small signs of change before 2007).

 The massive upheaval to jobs and wealth during the GFC made saving more and owing less the obvious way to protect against economic crises way beyond our control.
 And many of us have been working on individual safety nets to draw upon during unsettled times.

 The impressive change in behaviour reported by the ABS is also supported by recent TAL research which found most Australians would use extra income to build savings and pay down debt.

 TAL asked participants if given an extra 10% of income what would spend it on.
 The overwhelming response: deleveraging – 87% said they would: